 The transfer process:

 Gain admission to OSU.

-Fill out the Transfer in form (link to forms page).
+Fill out the Transfer in form.
 Have your advisor fill out the last section of this form to indicate a release of your SEVIS record.

 Fax, email, or mail completed transfer form to the Office of International Services (OIS).
 This is your responsibility, though some schools may offer to fax it on your behalf.